 Ordinarily, a 2500m isobath generated on a surface (as a contour) contains very many points, often thousands of points.
-It is recommended to snap a subset of these data to create a much smaller dataset containing fifty to a few hundred more or less critical points to use as input

-Use the Red Snapper to prepare for generating the 2500m + 100M
+It is recommended to snap a subset of these data to create a much smaller dataset containing fifty to a few hundred more or less critical points to use as input for the 2500m + 100M generation.
+For this we use the command Red Snapper t...

-- 1. Blank the screen - 2.
-Select the 2500m isobath dataset in the project. - 3.
-Double click the Red Snapper... command which can be found in the Editing folder under Shared commands in the Toolbox.
-The Red snapper dialog will appear. - 4.
+Exercise Use the Red Snapper to prepare for generating the 2500m + 100M Blank the screen Select the 2500m isobath dataset in the project.
+Double click the tend Snapper command which can be found in the Editing folder under Shared commands in the Toolbox.
+The tend Snapper dialog will appear.
 Click the Display selected data with green points button.
-This will display the points that the coastline is generated from. - 5.
-Click Start snapping. - 6.
-Keep your cursor at a distance outside the 2500m isobath, and observe how nearest point is snapped when clicking the left mouse button. - 7.
-Continue snapping a representative "critical points" dataset from your original 2500m isobath. - 8.
+This will display the points that the coastline is generated from.
+Click Start snapping.
+Keep your cursor at a distance outside the 2500m isobath, and observe how nearest point is snapped when clicking the left mouse button.
+Continue snapping a representative "critical points" dataset from your original 2500m isobath.
 When you are finished digitizing click the End snapping button.
 The red snapper line should appear in workspace or folder according to your settings.

-Observe that in the Red Snapper command (and also in the Tools > Quick Digitizer) you may enhance functionality by enabling more keys.
+Tip Observe that in the Red Snapper command (and also in the Tools > Quick Digitizer) you may enhance functionality by enabling more keys.
 E.g. m can be used to snap all points up to next picked point.
 This is probably not needed here.

-Generate 2500m isobath + 100M constraint line

-- 1. Display the 2500m isobath which you created in the previous exercise. - 2.
-Right-click the isobath and select the command Generate 100M Line. - 3.
-The new line should now be available under 1.
+Exercise Generate 2500m isobath + 100M constraint line Display the 2500m isobath which you created in the previous exercise.
+Right-click the isobath and select the command Generate 100M Line.

+- 3. The new line should now be available under 1.
 Maritime Lines/100M Lines. - 4.
 Display the 100M line.